In the world of online buying, auctioning and trading, consumers increasingly find themselves vulnerable to rip-offs.

 "There wasn't even an indication that they were going to charge me," Pearson said.
 "Every time I think about it, it kind of makes me mad."

 But once you open the door, closing it isn't so easy.

 Pearson had to cancel her bank card and is fighting to get her money back.

 Estrada thought he would try a sample of the weight-loss and energy enhancing product Liquiboost.
 And why not?
 It was just $2.95 for shipping - or so he thought.

 But Liquiboost.com charged his credit card $169.95 for the product.
 He has been working to get his money back.

 Fred Mayor, a floor supervisor at Liquiboost Total Body Management, which lists an address in Clearwater, says there are no free samples on its website.
 Although Liquiboost is offering refunds, Mayor says consumers need to pay more attention to requirements for products online.

 "They don't go to the terms and conditions and read them out," Mayor said.

 Perhaps so, but one of the reasons people fall prey to some of these offers, is because the "terms and conditions" often are not clear.
 They perhaps are there, but hidden, or it's an outright scam.

-"It's hard to tell who's legitimate and who's not," said Deborah Berry, of the Pinellas County Department of Justice and Consumer Services.
+"It's hard to tell whose legitimate and who's not," said Deborah Berry, of the Pinellas County Department of Justice and Consumer services.
 "What you see is not always what's true."